CHiPs44/YetAnotherPicoComputer/10-Inspirations.md

   - <https://gitlab.com/DarkElvenAngel/pt52>
   - pt52-lua is on the way, cf. <https://gitlab.com/DarkElvenAngel/pt52-lua>

-- __PicoVGA__ by Miroslav Nemecek / MCUME by Jean-Marc Harvengt
+- __PicoVGA__ by Miroslav Nemecek / __MCUME__ by Jean-Marc Harvengt
   - <https://github.com/Panda381/PicoVGA>
     - RGB332
     - With sprites & layers
   - <https://github.com/Jean-MarcHarvengt/MCUME>
     - MCUME includes several emulators of 8 bits computers for several MCUs
     - VGA for the Pico is based on PicoVGA

 - __Agon light 2__ from the Byte Attic
+  - Modern Z80 implementation with a micro-controler for video and I/O
   - <https://github.com/TheByteAttic/AgonLight>
   - <https://www.thebyteattic.com/>
   - No Pico inside, but it’s representative of the goals of this project
   - Olimex sells it as Open Source Hardware, cf. <https://www.olimex.com/Products/Retro-Computers/AgonLight2/open-source-hardware>
+  - Runs BBC Basic

 - __PicoBB__ by Memotech-Bill & others
   - <https://github.com/Memotech-Bill/PicoBB>
-  - BBC Basic implementation
+  - BBC Basic implementation for the VGA board

 - __Picocomputer 6502__ by Rumbledethumps
   - <https://github.com/picocomputer>